 First, we created an award winning short documentary that focuses on disadvantaged Ghanaian girls as they complete their last year at the West African Secondary School and make plans for their futures.
 The girls have overcome enormous obstacles to be academically successful, but will it be enough for them to realize their dreams of attending college?

 This project is the result of five years of research on women and education in Ghana and is now being distributed by Discovery Education.
 Learn more about the research here.
 Based on this work, we created an organization that helps these girls be the first in their families to go to and through college - The TWII Foundation.
-Now, we have 20 girls are in college pipeline!
+Now, we have over three dozen girls are in college pipeline!